John Oakley-Smith: Career

 In 1976, he released his début album entitled Matinees on Saturdays, which was according to Leigh Hitchcock "met with wide acclaim even though it failed to get much airplay because the SABC placed a restriction on six of the songs."
 It is very difficult to categorise John Oakley-Smith's music, but Mike Waddacor attempted by stating that he "executes a hybrid folk style divorced from mainstream contemporary idioms."
 His lyrics ultimately consisted of a blend of social criticism, sarcasm and humour which was frowned upon by South African authorities.

 Three years later, Oakley-Smith signed a songwriting contract with Warner Brothers and even performed at an international music convention on the Virgin Islands.
 The late-1970s and 1980s are marked by sporadic performances.
 During the 1970s John Oakley-Smith along with Gikas Marks, David Marks, Mac, Leonie Hofmeyr and Mike Dickman also performed in a band called the Elastic Head Band.
 In the start of the 1980s, John Oakley-Smith performed in the "Roots and Shoots" show and the "Tribute to John Betjemen" in which he co-starred with actor Richard Haines at the Laager.
 In 1983 John Oakley returned to the stage after a two-year absence only to be met with an audience of 40 fans.
 His performance was met well by the audience with Oakley-Smith performing some of his songs from the Matinees on Saturday Collection as well as some new material.

 Throughout his career John Oakley-Smith performed at venues such as Mangles Theatre, The Troubadour, The Chelsea Theatre, and Market Theatre Café.
 Waddacor remarked that "Oakley-Smith may play music that could become increasingly inaccessible with changing musical tastes, but he remains, nevertheless, an admirable individualist playing beautiful music."
-At the end of his professional career, Oakley-Smith went back to Zimbabwe and retired there.
+Oakley-Smith went back to Zimbabwe in the 1980s and there retired from public life as a performing musician.

+Despite his obscurity as a performer in his own right, he continued with numerous works in various fields.

+In the early and late 1990s John spent time working with renowned theatre director Glen Walford in London, consulting on and composing for numerous productions in London, Ludlow and Vienna.
+These included Shakespeare's Much Ado About Nothing (produced under the Royal Shakespeare Company), and a reimagining of "The Picture of Dorian Gray" and others.

+In the easy 2000s John worked as a music and cultural teacher at Hillcrest College in Phenalonga in Zimbabwe.